This article assumes you have:

 If you want to move the time range that is visible a few hours backward or forward, click anywhere in the background of the data field and drag towards the left or right.

-Please note: If you recently uploaded data to Tidepool and do not see your recent data, click "Refresh" in the lower left-hand corner of the page to reload your view.
+Please note: If you recently uploaded data to Tidepool and do not see recent data, click "Refresh" in the lower left-hand corner of the page to reload the view.

 3. Adding notes

-You can create notes to add more context to your diabetes — notes can be about an event, food you ate, or a goal you set at your last visit with your clinician.
+You can create notes to add more context to the diabetes data — notes can be about an event, food you ate, or a goal you set at the last visit with a clinician.
 The note will appear in the timeline next to the Add Note icon, along with notes you enter from Tidepool Mobile.
-You will also see any notes that have been added by those you have invited to view your data in this field.
+You will also see any notes that have been added by those you have invited to view data in this field.

 There are three ways to add notes: